globerhofer/HIPAA-policies/source/sections/risk_management_policy.md

 	* Output – Documented cost-benefit analysis of either implementing or not implementing each specific control

 * Step 4.
 Select Control(s)
-	* Taking into account the information and results from previous steps, Catalyze’s mission, and other important criteria, the Risk Management Team determines the best control(s) for reducing risks to the information systems and to the confidentiality, integrity, and availability of ePHI.
+	* Taking into account the information and results from previous steps, Datica’s mission, and other important criteria, the Risk Management Team determines the best control(s) for reducing risks to the information systems and to the confidentiality, integrity, and availability of ePHI.
 These controls may consist of a mix of administrative, physical, and/or technical safeguards.
 	* Output – Selected control(s)

 * Step 5.
 Assign Responsibility
 	* Identify the workforce members with the skills necessary to implement each of the specific controls outlined in the previous step, and assign their responsibilities.
 Also identify the equipment, training and other resources needed for the successful implementation of controls.
 Resources may include time, money, equipment, etc.
 	* Output – List of resources, responsible persons and their assignments